Skip over sidebar nav to the content section

 Approval for these programs lies within the school/department.
 There is no college or university approval process.
 Since it is not international, there is no university registration in MyStudyAbroad, insurance, etc.

-Most domestic trips with students entail a course fee applied to the course which covers the program fee for the trip.
+Most domestic trips with students entail a course fee applied to the course that covers the program fee for the trip.
 To request a course fee be added to a course, revise the course in the Course Information Management system prior to the course being added to the schedule for the upcoming term.
 The Fee Description column needs to contain the name of the charge that will appear on the student account, which is the description of the detail code that will be used on the course.
 An existing or new detail code can be used.
 A detail code is a code that references a specific financial account that the course fees will be placed into.
-You will need to have your unit’s office manager/business services create a new detail code which is an account that will manage these specific funds and then give it a fee description which you will type into that section.
+You will need to have your unit’s office manager/business services create a new detail code, which is an account that will manage these specific funds, and then give it a fee description, which you will type into that section.
 The detail code should be unique and not used for other trips or courses.
 Contact the FAA Business Office if you need assistance with this.
-If the trip is optional to students within the course create two sections, one section which has the course fee applied for students going on the trip and one section with no course fee.
+If the trip is optional to students within the course, create two sections, one section that has the course fee applied for students going on the trip and one section with no course fee.
 Students will be made aware of course fees prior to registration through the class schedule.
-Billing and payment of course fees is through the standard University business practices.
+Billing and payment of course fees is through the standard university business practices.
 Collection of course fees in the classroom is not allowed.

-• If you rely on a regular course set up, students can drop the course themselves which will impact the trip plans.
+• If you rely on a regular course setup, students can drop the course themselves, which will impact the trip plans.

-• To address both the financial issue and the minimum number of students needed-
+• To address both the financial issue and the minimum number of students needed:

 • Students can be asked to sign a confirmation of participation as part of their course registration (the course is restricted and students must sign the form to receive an override to add the course).
 On this form, there could be a program field trip fee AND/OR there could just be a cancellation/withdrawal fee charged after a certain date.
-This would function as a domestic field trip – the course fee would go into an account that you would use for the trip.
+This would function as a domestic field trip—the course fee would go into an account that you would use for the trip.

 • The course has a course fee attached and students have a hold placed on their account so that they cannot drop the course.
-If they needed to make any schedule changes, they would have to discuss with their advisor.
+If they needed to make any schedule changes, they would have to discuss those with their advisor.
 The use of holds for advising and registration issues is permitted.
 And then the advisor could also be taking into account the minimum numbers needed for the program when reviewing individual cases for dropping.
 This is recommended more for graduate students and less so for undergraduate students.

 • Either way, a minimum number of students must be determined for the course to run.